Glints TalentHub

 In Southeast Asia, wage levels can vary not only by country but also across provinces, job roles, and skill levels.
 They are reviewed regularly.
 For instance, several countries, including Indonesia and Vietnam, have announced wage adjustments for 2025 to reflect rising living costs.

 When hiring in different countries, being aware of the minimum wage helps you plan budgets more effectively and avoid unintentionally undercutting local standards.
-Here’s a quick overview of the current monthly minimum wages across key Southeast Asian countries in 2025.
-All figures are approximate and in USD.
+Here’s a quick overview of the current monthly minimum wages across key Southeast Asian countries in 2026.

 These numbers are a starting point, not a standard.
 Always verify current rates locally, and consider the bigger picture when setting your compensation.